Science Education Open House

 Time: 9:30am-2:30pm

-Location: Earth Sciences Building, 1st Floor Lobby and Atrium (map)
+Location: Earth Sciences Building, 1st Floor Atrium and Room 1013 (map)

 Event Schedule